-Cherry wood is a beautiful wood species that brings a warm and formal touch to a room and is mostly recognized by its smooth, distinctive wood grain and reddish brown hue.
-Character cherry contains heartwood which gives the wood a reddish brown color, while solid cherry contains sapwood giving it a creamy white color.
-Character Cherry also tends to heavily show knots and wormholes which adds eye-catching detail and, well, character!
-It’s no wonder why they have been a popular choice throughout the years, especially as a kitchen design.
-Although cherry cabinets are beautiful when finished in a clear coat, they are even more beautiful when finished with one of our stained cabinet finishes.
+Cherry wood is a beautiful wood species that brings a warm yet formal touch to a room.
+Cherry wood is recognizable by its smooth, distinctive wood grain and reddish brown hue.
+Character cherry contains heartwood, which gives the wood a reddish brown color.
+Solid cherry contains sapwood, giving it a creamy white color.
+Character Cherry shows knots and wormholes adding eye-catching detail and, well, character!
+It’s no wonder why they have been a popular choice throughout the years.

-While beautiful when left to their natural color with a clear finish.
+Cherry cabinets are beautiful when left to their natural color with a clear finish.
 However, they really shine when finished in one of our many stained finishes.
-Stains are available on a multitude of wood door styles including; Arlington Square, Harmony, Millbrook Arch, Prairie, and more.
-There are many combinations of door style, drawer fronts, and finish options to choose from when selecting a color for your cherry cabinetry, contact your local Wellborn dealer today to review your options.
+Stains are available on a multitude of wood door styles.
+There are many combinations of door style, drawer fronts, and finish options to choose from when selecting a color for your cherry cabinetry so its easy to customize it to your space’s needs.

-Cherry and Character Cherry material cabinets are available in our framed and frameless cabinet product lines with various door panel options, including raised panels.
+Cherry and Character Cherry material cabinets are available in our framed and frameless lines with various door panel options.
 The framed cabinetry product lines offer a more extensive selection of door styles and finish combinations.
 There are multiple ways to construct a framed wood cabinet.
-These include a rail and stile technique, mitered joint technique, or cope and tenon joinery.
-Frameless cabinet doors, in the Aspire Frameless product line, are made of similar construction methods, but are attached directly to the cabinet box instead of the cabinet face frame.
+These include a rail and stile technique, a mitered joint technique, or a cope and tenon joinery.
+While frameless doors are made similarly, they are attached directly to the cabinet box instead of the face frame.

-Door styles made from Cherry and Character Cherry are rarely ever finished with a painted option.
-These materials are commonly finished in a stain to ensure a reveal of their natural graining and beauty.
-These Stained Finishes range from a light, natural look to a dark, rich stain.
-Every stain is available with an added Glaze finish technique to help accentuate the nooks and crannies of the door style.
-These Glaze techniques are hand applied by one of our dedicated workers and make up a portion of our WellGuard Finishing System to ensure a long lasting and durable finish.
+Door styles made from Cherry and Character Cherry are rarely ever finished with paint.
+The door styles are finished in a stain to reveal of the natural graining and beauty.
+These finishes range from a light, natural look to a dark, rich stain.
+Each stain is available with an added glaze finish technique to help accentuate the door style.
+Applied by dedicated workers, the glaze techniques make up a portion of our WellGuard Finishing System to ensure a long lasting and durable finish.

-Cherry wood should be kept away from direct sunlight to keep them from darkening.
-If your cabinet doors are in the path of direct sunlight from a window above the sink or some other source of sunlight, it is important to hang a curtain or blinds to block as much natural sunlight from hitting the cabinet doors can protect the cherry cabinets.
+Cherry wood needs to be kept away from direct sunlight to keep them from darkening.
+If the cherry cabinets are in the path of direct sunlight, they’ll need a little protection.
+Hanging a curtain or blinds to block natural sunlight from hitting the cabinet doors can protect the cherry cabinets.

-Are you in the early stages of a kitchen remodel or building a new home?
 Request Catalogs to get your own copies of our product literature and learn more about the Wellborn Cabinet product line or check out our inspiration gallery to see more ideas you can use in your home.
 If you are ready to speak to an Authorized Dealer you can find a dealer in your local area.